 We used things we already had around the house: a styrofoam grocery tray, a dense foam paint roller and acrylic craft paint, and they worked beautifully!

-Use a High Density Foam Roller
+High Density Foam Roller

 You’ll want to choose a high density foam roller like this (affiliate link) for printmaking.
 It’s firm and will allow you to apply the paint to your styrofoam “master plate” evenly.
 If you use soft, spongy roller or a fuzzy microfibre roller, it will hold too much paint, and it will be too “squishy” to apply the paint evenly.